-Project: Develop an image forensics tool to investigate academic fraud by determining if an image has been duplicated from a given (large) dataset, with or without manipulation.
+Project: Develop image forensics tools to determine if -- and the manner in which -- an image has been duplicated from a given (large) dataset, with or without manipulation.

 Location: Image and Data Analysis Core, Harvard Medical School, Boston, MA.

 Duration/Salary: 10 months full time (40h/week).
 Competitive compensation.

 Requisites: Considerable experience in computer vision and machine learning -- specifically convolutional neural networks.

 The Image and Data Analysis Core and the Office for Academic and Research Integrity at Harvard Medical School have an ongoing collaboration developing tools to identify re-use of images in academic publications.
 As widely publicized by venues such as Retraction Watch, this problem is of increasing relevance.
 Most of these manipulations are currently detected by humans subjectively, or using at most manual or semi-automated tools.

 To tackle this problem at scale, our team is currently developing methods to determine if, given two images, one is a manipulated version of the other -- and, in case they are, further identify subregions in the images that provide matching evidence.
 ‘Manipulation’ can include a broad range of transformations representing common alterations and obfuscations ranging from simple crop and rigid transformation to projective and nonlinear transformations, histogram adjustment, or local alterations such as partial erasing, the addition of text and annotations, etc. We therefore apply metric-learning approaches based on convolutional neural networks to produce similarity functions which are invariant to these manipulations.
 These models are trained on a large database of synthetically altered biological images and tested on real-world cases of image manipulation which were discovered in peer-reviewed publications.